How to Draw Anime and Manga Comics: 10 Tutorials to Get Started

-The Art of Wei channel is a good first stop for newbies.
+The Art of Wei YouTube channel is a good first stop for newbies.
 While he does have several videos dedicated to manga art, you’ll actually learn more from his series on drawing fundamentals.

-Ignore the gaming half of the mikeymegamega YouTube channel and focus on the drawing half.
+Ignore the gaming half of the Mikeymegamega YouTube channel and focus on the drawing half.

 The Draw, Simple, Easy playlist contains medium-length videos that show you how to draw certain characters from manga and comic books.
 The Draw With Mikey playlist contains longer videos of him free drawing and chatting with his viewers.

-Learning to Be a Better Digital Artist
+Learn to Be a Better Digital Artist With Manga Tutorials